camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual.md

 ## Limitations

 - The focus is on the orchestration cluster.
-This includes the single JAR compromised of Identity, Operate, Optimize, Tasklist, and Zeebe.
-AS well as the Connectors runtime.
+This includes the single JAR compromised of Identity, Operate, Optimize, Tasklist, and Zeebe, as well as the Connectors runtime.
-- General guidance and examples will focus on **unix** users but can be adapted by Windows users with the use of e.g. [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or included `batch` files.
+- General guidance and examples focuses on **unix** users, but can be adapted by Windows users with options like [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or included `batch` files.
 - The deployment of `Optimize` is still based on the old architecture and must run on a single node.

 ## Architecture